End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Six Common Paradigms

-Maximum network bandwidth figures---such as 1,000~Gbps or 400~Gbps ---are often theoretically impressive but unrealizable in practice, as storage subsystems cannot always sustain the throughput.
-The published info from three leading hyperscalers, shown in Tables~\ref{tab:tab10} should make this aspect more clear.
+\paragraph{The Disconnect Between Theoretical Bandwidth and Practical Throughput} Maximum network bandwidth figures---such as 1,000~Gbps or 400~Gbps---are often theoretically impressive but unrealizable in practice, as storage subsystems cannot always sustain the throughput.
+The published info from three leading hyperscalers, shown in Tables~\ref{tab:tab7}-\ref{tab:tab10} should make this aspect clearer.